 If you believe your charitable organization has a request that fits within our guidelines, we suggest that you write us a preliminary letter of no more than one page.
 The letter should tell us about your organization, the project you have in mind and the amount of support you will need from us.
 We respond in writing to all preliminary inquiries.
 In cases that warrant further consideration, we may ask you to furnish a full proposal.

 Corporate officers review grant proposals.
 Those that meet the criteria for consideration proceed to the Board of Directors.
 The Board of Directors considers grants quarterly.
 The grant-review process takes three to six months.
 All grantseekers receive written notification of our decisions.

 The Foundation’s scholarship program in Noble County dates back almost 50 years.
 Cole scholarships from endowed funds are also available at Indiana University Bloomington, St. Francis University and Indiana Tech.
-Scholarship awards for part time Noble County students are also available directly from Purdue University Fort Wayne.
 Many of the Cole scholarships are four-year scholarships which are subject to certain academic standards.

 The Cole Foundation awards direct scholarships to students who reside in Noble County, Indiana.
 Students must be enrolled in college on a full-time basis.
 The maximum number of years a student may receive aid from the Foundation for an undergraduate degree is four.

 The Olive B. Cole Foundation provides scholarships of up to $1,500 a year for up to 4 years.
 In particular, we seek students who:

 - Desire to obtain an Associate’s degree or a Bachelor’s degree;

 - Desire to return to Northeastern Indiana after school; and/or